circleci/circleci-docs/jekyll/_cci2/packagecloud.md

 ### Configure the Test Job

-This job will retrieve the project code, install it's dependencies and run any tests in the NodeJS project:
+This job will retrieve the project code, install its dependencies and run any tests in the NodeJS project:

 ```yaml
 jobs: